-Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Seventh Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon completion of the offering 3.3 Second Amended and Restated By-laws of the Registrant and the amendments thereto, as currently in effect 3.4 Form of Amended and Restated By-laws of the Registrant, to be in effect upon completion of the offering 4.1 Specimen Common Stock Certificate 4.2 Third Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders dated November 25, 2013 5.1 Opinion of Goodwin Procter LLP 10.1# Amended and Restated 2006 Stock Option Plan and forms of award agreements thereunder 10.2# 2014 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3† Exclusive License Agreement by and between the Registrant and Chong Kun Dang Pharmaceutical Corp. of South Korea, dated July 6, 2009, as amended 10.4 Lease Agreement by and between the Company and MIT One Broadway LLC, dated July 8, 2011, as amended by First Amendment to Lease, dated June 20, 2013 10.5 Letter by and between the Registrant and Thomas E. Hughes, dated July 25, 2008 10.6 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Thomas E. Hughes, dated July 29, 2008 10.7 Letter by and between the Registrant and Dennis D. Kim, dated August 23, 2011 10.8 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Dennis D. Kim, dated August 29, 2013 10.9 Letter by and between the Registrant and Patricia L. Allen, dated December 10, 2012 10.10 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Patricia L. Allen, dated August 29, 2013 10.11 Form of Indemnification Agreement, to be entered into between the Registrant and its officers and directors 10.12# Senior Executive Cash Incentive Bonus Plan 10.13† Exclusive License Agreement by and between the Registrant and Children's Medical Center Corporation, dated January 4, 2007, as amended January 15, 2007 21.1 Subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)
+Exhibit No. Description 1.1 Form of Underwriting Agreement 3.1 Seventh Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Form of Amended and Restated Certificate of Incorporation of the Registrant, to be in effect upon completion of the offering 3.3 Second Amended and Restated By-laws of the Registrant and the amendments thereto, as currently in effect 3.4 Form of Amended and Restated By-laws of the Registrant, to be in effect upon completion of the offering 4.1 Specimen Common Stock Certificate 4.2 Third Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders dated November 25, 2013 5.1 Opinion of Goodwin Procter LLP 10.1# Amended and Restated 2006 Stock Option Plan and forms of award agreements thereunder 10.2# 2014 Stock Option and Incentive Plan and forms of award agreements thereunder 10.3† Exclusive License Agreement by and between the Registrant and Chong Kun Dang Pharmaceutical Corp. of South Korea, dated July 6, 2009, as amended 10.4 Lease Agreement by and between the Company and MIT One Broadway LLC, dated July 8, 2011, as amended by First Amendment to Lease, dated June 20, 2013 10.5 Letter by and between the Registrant and Thomas E. Hughes, dated July 25, 2008 10.6 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Thomas E. Hughes, dated July 29, 2008 10.7 Letter by and between the Registrant and Dennis D. Kim, dated August 23, 2011 10.8 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Dennis D. Kim, dated August 29, 2013 10.9 Letter by and between the Registrant and Patricia L. Allen, dated December 10, 2012 10.10 Employee Non-Competition, Non-Solicitation, Confidentiality and Assignment Agreement by and between the Registrant and Patricia L. Allen, dated August 29, 2013 10.11(a) Form of Indemnification Agreement, to be entered into between the Registrant and its directors 10.11(b) Form of Indemnification Agreement, to be entered into between the Registrant and its officers 10.12# Senior Executive Cash Incentive Bonus Plan 10.13† Exclusive License Agreement by and between the Registrant and Children's Medical Center Corporation, dated January 4, 2007, as amended January 15, 2007 10.14 Commercial Lease by and between the Registrant and Minerva Holdings, LLC, dated May 15, 2014 10.15 2014 Employee Stock Purchase Plan 21.1 Subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers LLP, Independent Registered Public Accounting Firm 23.2 Consent of Goodwin Procter LLP (included in Exhibit 5.1) 24.1 Power of Attorney (included on signature page)

 To be filed by amendment.

 Previously filed.